-15. The following question aims at identifying the main problems faced by the criminal investigation system in your country.
-On a scale from 1 to 10 (with 10 meaning a very serious problem, and 1 meaning not a serious problem), please tell us how significant are the following problems for the criminal investigative services (prosecutors, investigators, judicial police officers, etc.) in the city where you live:
+16. The following question aims at identifying the main problems faced by the criminal investigation system in your country.
+On a scale from 1 to 10 (with 10 meaning a very serious problem, and 1 meaning not a serious problem), please tell us how significant are the following problems for the criminal investigative services (investigators, judicial police officers, etc.) in the city where you live:

-10 Serious problem 9 8 7 6 5 4 3 2 1 Not a serious problem Don't know/ Not applicable (a) Lack of effective intelligence systems to support criminal investigators (b) Lack of proactive investigation methods, such as undercover operations (c) Deficient mechanisms to gather information and analyze evidence (d) Deficient systems to protect witnesses and whistle-blowers (e) Deficient systems to exchange information between criminal investigative service agencies
+10 Serious problem 9 8 7 6 5 4 3 2 1 Not a serious problem Don't know/ Not applicable

+(a) Lack of effective intelligence systems to

+support criminal investigators

+(b) Lack of proactive investigation methods,

+such as undercover operations

+(c) Deficient mechanisms to gather

+information and analyze evidence

+(d) Improper storage or lack of chain of

+custody procedures for material evidence

+(e) Deficient systems to protect witnesses

+and whistle-blowers

+(f) Deficient systems to exchange

+information between criminal investigative

+service agencies

+(g) An insufficient number of criminal

+investigators

+(h) Incompetence of criminal investigators

+(i) Lack of technology and adequate

+resources

+(j) Corruption of investigators or judicial

+police

+(k) Investigators' understanding of the law

+(l) Lack of independence of forensic experts

+(m) Eyewitness identification of defendants

+is conducted in a manner that improperly

+disadvantages the accused